Mithunraj1590/mydb/README.md

 2. Create a feature branch
 3. Make your changes
 4. Test thoroughly
+5. Commit and push
-5. Submit a pull request
+6. Create a pull request

 ## 📄 License

-This project is open source and available under the MIT License.
+MIT License - feel free to use this project for your own portfolio!